zesch/pydkpro/README.rst

 **Provide UIMA CAS functionality**

-Generated cas object also provide IBM UIMA cas functionality.
+Generated cas object also provide UIMA CAS functionality.
 For example:

 **REC:** It would be great if we could avoid having two implementations of the CAS, one in your project and one in Cassis.
 Let's rather try improving the API in Cassis.